karmab/kcli-ztp/README.md

 - scripts deploy.sh and clean.sh allow you to manually launch an install or clean a failed one
 - you can run *baremetal node list* during deployment to check the status of the provisioning of the nodes (Give some time after launching an install before ironic is accessible).
-- script *ipmi.py* can be used to check the power status of the baremetal node or to stop them (using `ipmi.py off`).
-When not using provisioning network, a script named *redfish.py* provides a similar functionality
+- script *redfish.py* to check the power status of the baremetal node or to stop them (using `redfish.py off`

 ## Parameters